 For example, in my elementary classroom, I’d plan a short mini-lesson that addressed a specific standard and teach it at the beginning of class.
 I’d assess what students learned during my instruction as they worked in centers by observing their process through the art they created and through discussion.
-This lesson is a good example of that process.

 Switching from a more traditional model to a TAB classroom will take planning, organization, and a lot of thought.
 But, the increased student choice and the meaningful learning make this change one worth considering.